 This Blog Includes:

-Nonimmigrant Visa: Tourist, student, transit, business, medical visas.
+Nonimmigrant Visa: Tourist, student, transit, business, and medical visas.
 Visas are all examples of nonimmigrant Visas.
-It is for visitors who are not intending to become permanent residents of the U.S. This is typically a more straightforward and faster application process than the migrant visa.
+It is for visitors who do not intend to become permanent residents of the U.S. This is typically a more straightforward and faster application process than the migrant visa.

 Immigrant Visa: This sort of Visa is for those who want to become permanent residents of the nation.
 Obtaining a migrant visa usually takes a long time.
 People who want to apply for this Visa will need to fill out a petition with the U.S. Citizenship and Immigration Services (USCIS), signed by a relative or a potential employer.
 Indians must also submit Form I-130 through the mail.
 You will be given instructions on the medical test when you submit this.
 Following receipt of these instructions, you must schedule an examination with a U.S. embassy-approved physician.
 The top 2 visa types in this category are:

 - Family-based Immigration Visa

 Potential immigrants who have close links to a relative who is a U.S. citizen or permanent resident are eligible for these visas.
 If the following requirements are met, your relative will be able to assist you in your immigration to the United States and the US Visa Types:

 - Relative is over the age of 21.

 - A relative is either a citizen or a permanent resident of the United States.

 - A relative is close to you, such as a spouse, parent, kid, or brother.